Uzbeks: Afghan Pashtun conquest

-Russo-Soviet era

 Russian Empire

 The Defence of the Samarkand Citadel in 1868.
 From the Russian Illustrated Magazine "Niva" (1872).

 In the 19th century, Russian interest in the area increased greatly, sparked by nominal concern over British designs on Central Asia; by anger over the situation of Russian citizens held as slaves; and by the desire to control the trade in the region and to establish a secure source of cotton for Russia.
 When the United States Civil War prevented cotton delivery from Russia's primary supplier, the southern United States, Central Asian cotton assumed much greater importance for Russia.

 As soon as the Russian conquest of the Caucasus was completed in the late 1850s, the Russian Ministry of War began to send military forces against the Central Asian khanates.
 Three major population centers of the khanates—Tashkent, Bukhara, and Samarkand—were captured in 1865, 1867, and 1868, respectively.
 In 1868 the Khanate of Bukhara signed a treaty with Russia making Bukhara a Russian protectorate.
 Khiva became a Russian protectorate in 1873, and the Khanat of Kokand finally was incorporated into the Russian Empire, also as a protectorate, in 1876.

 By 1876, Russia had incorporated all three khanates (hence all of present-day Uzbekistan) into its empire, granting the khanates limited autonomy.
 In the second half of the 19th century, the Russian population of Uzbekistan grew and some industrialization occurred.
 The Jadidists engaged in educational reform among Muslims of Central Asia.
 To escape Russians slaughtering them in 1916, Uzbeks escaped to China.